12 Essential Tips for Visiting London (from a Local)

 London weather can be quite unpredictable regardless of when you decide to visit.
 That being said, each season in London is different.

 If you don’t like crowds, can skip June, July or December, if you don’t mind cold weather, maybe you should visit in January.
-Check out my full guide to figure out the best time to visit London for you.

 2. Bring an Umbrella